 Keeping care home residents happy and healthy

 Good Hydration! is a quality improvement initiative designed by care homes for care homes to reduce urinary tract infections (UTIs) through structured drinks rounds.
-Developed in partnership with East Berkshire Clinical Commissioning Group, it is now delivering sustained improvements and spreading further afield.
+Developed in partnership with East Berkshire Clinical Commissioning Group (CCG) in 2016-19, it is now delivering sustained improvements and spreading further afield.